inspiredminds/contao-youtube-sync/README.md

 <img src="https://raw.githubusercontent.com/inspiredminds/contao-youtube-sync/master/screenshot.png" width="735" alt="YouTube synchronisation settings">

-Enable the synchronisation and set the YouTube channel ID from which to import videos as news entries.
+Enable the synchronisation and set the YouTube playlist ID from which to import videos as news entries.
 You also need to define a default author for the synchronised entries and a target directory for the downloaded thumbnail images.
 Optionally you can define whether new entries should be published by default or not and if already synchronised entries should always be updated (this will not update the alias or author).

 ## Synchronisation